-Take a look the code in Listing 3.
+Take a look at the code in Listing 3.
 We get the exact same result as shown in Figure 2.

 -- Listing 3: Select Statement to Verify Solution Using REPLACE() USE postilion GO SELECT [node] ,[sap] ,[type] ,[protocol] ,[address] ,replace(address,'.42','.79') rep ,[setup_data] ,[secure] ,[max_nr_conn] ,[msg_mode] ,[nr_active_conns] ,[filter_properties] FROM [postilion].[dbo].[node_saps] WHERE len(address) > 10

 Syntax for SUBSTRING Function in an UPDATE Statement

 Let’s visualize our solution using the SELECT statement.
 We need to see where we have incorporated the LEN() function along with the SUBSTRING() function or the easier REPLACE() function.

 Listing 4 demonstrates how we execute the UPDATE statement.
 For safety, we enclose it in a transaction.
 If anything is wrong, we’ll be able to roll it back.

 -- Listing 4: UPDATE Statement Using SUBSTRING() BEGIN TRAN update [postilion].[dbo].[node_saps] set address=substring (address,1,9) + '79' + substring (address,12,20) where substring (address,10,2)= '42' and len(address) > 10 SELECT * FROM [postilion].[dbo].[node_saps] --ROLLBACK --COMMIT